Official websites use .mil

-Since 1973, the Vermont National Guard has maintained a dedicated biathlon program at the Camp Ethan Allen Training Site in Jericho, one of the oldest Biathlon facilities in the United States.
+Since 1973, the Vermont National Guard has maintained a dedicated biathlon program at the Ethan Allen Firing Range in Jericho, one of the oldest Biathlon facilities in the United States.

 Solders named to the U.S. National Biathlon Team are placed on year-round full-time orders.
 Most of the training is conducted at CEATS where biathletes reside in an athlete's barracks complete with a specialized exercise area configured for biathlete training.

 Biathlon training involves cross-country skiing between rifle ranges.
 Participants engage targets at 50 meters at each range.
 The exercises help Soldiers to shoot accurately after moving quickly across snow-covered terrain.